yhsure/blog/content/thoughts/Playspace.md

 tags:
   - seed
 ---
 ​Playspace is a get-together and coworking session for the kind, nerdy, and creative.
-I helped to start it in SF and cohost it with a lot of my wonderful friends :)

-​Come if you like to learn to draw from youtube videos, create websites for friends, play music, write blog posts, compose songs, arrange flowers, research distributed systems — and everything in between.
+Come if you like to learn to draw from youtube videos, create websites for friends, play music, write blog posts, compose songs, arrange flowers, research distributed systems — and everything in between.
 Playspace is for you to explore what makes your world sparkle :)

+I helped to start it in SF and cohost it with a lot of my wonderful friends.
+We ran for 70 sessions before [[thoughts/Letter to Playspace|winding it down]].

 ### Philosophy

 Play allows us to create and share in ways that competitive environments disincentivize.
 We're a group of people that values exploring, learning, and building based on curiosity and intrinsic motivation.